About me

 Research interests

-- Semi-parametric inference: plug-in estimators and double machine learning; bandwidth selection; kNN and matching estimators; bootstrap for semi-parametric problems.
+- Semi-parametric inference: bias correction and double machine learning; nearest neighbor methods in semi-parametric problems; bootstrap and resampling in semi-parametric problems.

-- Causal inference and experimental design: bridging model-based and design-based causal inference; inference with adaptive experiments; experiments in duopoly.
+- Causal inference and experimental design: model-free prediction-based causal inference; comparing model-based and design-based causal inference; inference with adaptive experiments; A/B tests in duopoly.

 Education